The Host (The X-Files): Plot

 On a Russian freighter off the coast of New Jersey, a crewman trying to fix the ship's toilets is pulled into the septic system.
-His half-eaten body appears in the sewers of Newark days later.
-Fox Mulder is assigned the case and visits with a Detective Norman in Newark, being shown the still-unidentified body.
-He angrily confronts Assistant Director Walter Skinner, feeling he has been given this seeming "wild goose chase" as a form of punishment.
-That night, Mulder talks to Dana Scully, telling her that he's thinking of leaving the FBI.
+His water-logged body appears in the sewers of Newark days later.
+Fox Mulder is assigned the case and is shown the still-unidentified body.
+Mulder believes it is simply a case of gang-related murder, and angrily confronts Assistant Director Walter Skinner, feeling he has been given this "wild goose chase" as a form of punishment.
+That night, Mulder talks to Dana Scully, telling her that he is thinking of leaving the FBI.
 Scully performs the autopsy on the crewman's body, finding a Russian language tattoo on his arm and a flukeworm inside his liver.

-In a Newark sewer, a city worker named Craig is rescued when an unseen creature pulls him underwater.
+In a Newark sewer, a city sanitation worker named Craig is rescued when an unseen creature pulls him underwater.
 Believing he was attacked by a python, he visits a doctor with Mulder observing.
 An examination of his back reveals an abnormal four-pointed wound.
 Shortly afterwards, Mulder receives a call from a mysterious man, telling him he has a friend at the FBI.
 Scully shows Mulder the flukeworm, whose mouth, though much smaller, matches the wound on Craig's back.
 That night, Craig dies in his shower after coughing up a flukeworm.
-Mulder visits a sewage processing plant and Charlie, an elderly sewage company employee, finds a large humanoid with a fluke-like mouth.
+Mulder visits a sewage processing plant and, along with a foreman named Ray, finds a large humanoid mutant with a fluke-like mouth.